 MR. LAUER: It’s legal.

-Unfortunately, over the past generation the geo-political elites and the media has repeated the lie about an Arab “Palestinian state” and “illegal Israeli settlements” so many times that it has become true in the minds of so many people.
+Unfortunately, over the past generation, the geo-political elites and the media have repeated the lie about an Arab “Palestinian state” and “illegal Israeli settlements” so many times that it has become true in the minds of many people.
 It’s a classic strategy domestic liberals employ when they conflate political arguments with legal arguments.
 In many respects, this is the biggest global fake news story of our time.

-It was heartening to see Donald Trump release a statement opposing the U.N. resolution and threaten their funding.
-But he needs to take it a step further and end the entire policy of promoting a second Palestinian State (the first being Jordan) altogether.
-Pursuit of an Arab “Palestinian” state has been one of the most wrongheaded failed policies in modern history and it’s time for the Republican Party to formally abandon it forever.
+It was heartening to see Donald Trump release a statement opposing the U.N. resolution and threaten U.N. funding.
+But he needs to take it a step further and end the entire policy of promoting a second Palestinian state (the first being Jordan) altogether.
+Pursuit of an Arab “Palestinian” state has been one of the most wrong-headed failed policies in modern history, and it’s time for the Republican Party to formally abandon it forever.